designstem/projects/tattoo/index.md

 ## Learning goals

-- To promote interest towards learning both design and STEM
+- To promote interest in learning both design and STEM

 - To support creativity by illustrating how ideas across different subjects feed each other

-- To learn about concepts in skin biology, indicator chemistry and icon design
+- To learn about concepts in skin biology, indicator chemistry, and icon design

 Image source: https://www.pexels.com/